AARInnovations/mibew-tray-notification-plugin/README.md

 <h2>Installation</h2>

-Get the archive with the plugin sources.
-At the moment the only option is to build the plugin from sources.
+Downdload plugin package ready to install and find more details at <a href="http://aar-innovations.com">http://aar-innovations.com</a>

 Untar/unzip the plugin's archive.

-Put files of the plugins to the <Mibew root>/plugins folder.
+Put files of the plugin to the <Mibew root>/plugins folder.

 Navigate to "<Mibew Base URL>/operator/plugin" page and enable the plugin.

-Downdload plugin package ready to install and find more details at <a href="http://aar-innovations.com">http://aar-innovations.com</a>

 <h2>Build from sources</h2>